KSIAsmodai/DayZ-Reasonably-Priced-Vanilla-Expansion-Mod-Market-Files/README.md

 SIDE NOTE ON HELICOPTERS (and a little preaching)

 There is a Helicopter Parts Trader entry but it is not needed unless you want a specific parts dealer, say for ARMA or RFFS Helicopters & parts.
+DO NOT PUT IT IN YOUR TRADER FOLDER IF YOU DO NOT HAVE A SPECIFIC PARTS TRADER SET UP.

 The regular Aircraft Trader is configured to sell the Helicopters & parts, not buy them.
 You will see the category is set to 0

 0 = Can only be bought from this trader, but not sold: https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/%5BServer-Hosting%5D-Trader-Settings